Classics

 - critical evaluation skills and the ability to interpret resources

-- the capacity to formulate impartial and coherent arguments
+- the ability to formulate impartial and coherent arguments

-- group working and self-management skills, including being able to meet deadlines.
+- self-management skills, including being able to meet deadlines.

 Further study

-Classics graduates often choose to study Masters or PhDs in classics or related subjects, such as classical archaeology, ancient history and Greek and Latin languages and literature.
+Classics graduates may choose to study a Masters or PhD in classics or related subjects, such as classical archaeology, ancient history, and Greek and Latin languages and literature.
 Becoming a specialist in an academic discipline, particularly at PhD level, can be the first step towards getting an academic job as a lecturer/researcher.

 Other classics graduates opt for more vocational courses, generally at Masters level, such as museum studies or records and archive management.
 Further training is also necessary for a move into professions such as law, teaching, librarianship or accountancy.